eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 The CoAP adapter enables devices to receive commands that have been sent by business applications.
 Commands are delivered to the device by means of a response message.
 That means a device first has to send a request, indicating how long it will wait for the response.
-That request can either be a telemetry or event message, with a *hono-ttd* query parameter (`ttd` for `time till disconnect`) specifying the number of seconds the device will wait for the response.
+That request can either be a telemetry or event message, with a *hono-ttd* query parameter (*time till disconnect*) specifying the number of seconds that the device will wait for the response.
 The business application can react on that message by sending a command message, targeted at the device.
 The CoAP adapter will then send the command message as part of the response message to the device.